David-Way/david-way.github.io/content/blog/design-system-color-utilities/design-system-color-utilities.md

 };
 ```

-### Documentation and guidance
+### B. Documentation and guidance

-Document high-level design guidance and technical implementation details next to each other on the same page...
+In a Design System, documenting design guidance/considerations in the same place as the technical implementation guidance is a good idea (not new a new idea).
+Here is a sample of some color utility guidance we provide for our status color utilities.
+The guidance is short and clear.
+It demonstrates how to use each utility in the context it is best suited to by giving specific examples of when each is appropriate and general warnings to consider when applying color to a UI using utility classes.

-## Example guidance
+#### Example guidance

 ⚠️ Color should be used with purpose and never as decoration.
 Never use color alone to convey information.
 Ensure that colored text and graphics are understandable when viewed without color.
 [Test your foreground and background color combinations](https://webaim.org/resources/contrastchecker/) to ensure there is enough contrast between them.
 Colorblind and low-vision users may not be able to perceive the color differences, and screen readers do not announce colors to non-sighted readers.

-## Support colors
+##### Support colors

 Conventionally, red represents danger or error, yellow represents a warning, green represents normal or success, and blue represents passive information.

-### Success
+###### Success

 Use for Success, Confirmed, Completed, or On states.